 - Dried fruit - stick to just one kind depending on what you have on hand.
 Cherries and chocolate tend to be a very rich and indulgent taste while something like dried apricots or strawberries are more refreshing and uplifting.

-- Seeds - you can even make these clusters nut-free and use pumpkin seeds, sunflower seeds, and hemp seeds in place of nuts.
-Thickly shaved, toasted coconut would be wonderful too.
+- Nuts And Seeds - you can even make these clusters nut-free and use pumpkin seeds, sunflower seeds, and hemp seeds in place of nuts.
+If you want to go wild, swap the nuts for something like Roasted Nuts which will give the chocolate another flavor.

 - Sprinkles - make the chocolate nut clusters more festive by topping the chocolate with red and green sprinkles, shredded or ground coconut, or some edible glitter before they set.